 If you’re going to be storing the torch for a long time, consider removing the battery and storing it separately so as not to drain it.

 What does Liquid Plastic work on?

-The plastic is solid once it’s dry, like any other hard plastic, therefore it’s ideal for fastening parts together, such as repairing a broken arm on a pair of sunglasses, fixing a crack in a drainpipe, or affixing a broken part to a child’s toy.
+The plastic is solid once it’s dry, just like any other hard plastic, therefore it’s ideal for fastening parts together such as repairing a broken arm on a pair of sunglasses, fixing a crack in a drainpipe, or affixing a broken part to a child’s toy.

-In situations where you need a flush finish, such as gluing together two large pieces of wood, or repairing a broken plate, or the handle of a cup – you will be better off with a regular glue such as a wood glue or CA glue.
+In situations where you need a flush finish, such as gluing together two large pieces of wood or repairing a broken plate, or the handle of a cup – you will be better off with a regular glue such as wood glue or CA glue.

 Here are some situations RapidFix Liquid Plastic works well, and some situations you’d be better with something else:

 - Repairing cracks in almost any material